skyblockstats/typed-hypixel-api/README.md

 ### JSDocs

 If you update or add a JSDoc (i.e. the /** */ comments), please use proper grammar and add a period at the end of your sentences.
 The comments should also be easy to understand for someone who does not have deep knowledge of the API.
+If you don't understand a field or you don't feel like it, you don't have to write anything for it.